-Trail cameras are ideal for documenting the animal activity of rarely seen wildlife, monitoring animals without disturbing them, and scouting the presence and movement of game animals.
+Trail cameras are ideal for documenting the activity of rarely seen wildlife, monitoring animals without disturbing them, and scouting the presence and movement of game animals.

 Here are some top tips that you can use to position your trail camera(s) wisely to get the best shots.

 Place the cameras higher and angle them slightly downward

 This will help increase your visibility in the thicker brush while increasing the chances of seeing both the large and small animals.

 Use a mount over a strap for better visibility